FN-FAL113/MavenBuilds/README.md

 ## :interrobang: The Process

 ### 1. Cloning builds and target repos
+Existing local directories are deleted before executing this step.

-remote builds repo is cloned (first object inside resource file).
+Remote builds repo gets cloned (first object inside resource file).

-Each object (target repo) starting from index 1 inside resource<br/>
+Each target repo starting from index 1 inside resource file<br/>
-file are looped for cloning, building and remote push.<br/><br/>
+are looped for cloning and building.<br/><br/>
-If there are existing local directories, it will be<br/>
-automatically deleted before starting the cloning process

 Cloned repositories directory:

-``./cloned_repos/{repoOwner}/<cloned repo dirs>``<br/>
+``./cloned_repos/{repoOwner}/<clonedRepoName>``<br/>

 ### 2. Creation of build output directories for each target repo
-Before proceeding to maven lifecycle build, the latest commit hash from a target repo is fetched to check whether a commit hash named subdirectory exists.
+Before proceeding to maven lifecycle build, the latest commit hash from a target<br/>
+repo is fetched to check whether a commit hash named subdirectory exists.

-If a commit hash named subdirectory exist then maven lifecycle build is skipped<br/>
+If a commit hash named subdirectory exist then maven lifecycle build will be skipped<br/>
-otherwise the build output directories are created inside the cloned builds<br/>
+otherwise the build output directories are created inside the builds repo.<br/>
-repo where it takes the target repo object properties as subdirectories.

 <a name="builds_output_directory">Builds Output Directory:</a>
 ```